Business Books | Memoirs

 Tom’s expertise has been invaluable in shaping my novellas and short stories.
 I have been extremely impressed by the interest he has shown in my work.
 His enthusiasm and attention to detail are fantastic. —E. G. Hallowell, Director General of the Sierra Leone Broadcasting Corporation and author of No Place Called Freetown (developmental edit)

 Step Two: I write an outline of your book.
-Don’t worry; this isn’t one of those things you did in high school with the big and little roman numerals.
-In my profession, what we call a book outline is a chapter-by-chapter summary written in paragraph form.
-It’s an easy-to-read narrative with whole sentences and usually captures each chapter in a third to a half a page.
+But this isn’t one of those things you did in high school with the big and little roman numerals.
+In my profession, a book outline is a chapter-by-chapter summary written in paragraph form.
+It’s an easy-to-read narrative with whole sentences and usually captures the essence of each chapter in a third to a half a page.
 I submit the outline for your approval.
 We discuss any changes you may want in the organization and any inaccuracies you might see in the way I’ve represented your chapters.
-Only when you’re satisfied do we have a working outline.

 I had the pleasure of working with Tom Wallace as my editor.
 We worked on [my manuscript] for several months.
 I was impressed with his expertise and how detail-oriented he is.
 Tom is not only a skilled writer/editor; he also easily took the perspective of a conscious and knowledgeable reader to provide very valuable comments and feedback.
 He went even further, providing constant encouragement and his honest opinion about all aspects of my writing: exactly what I was looking for.
 Tom was always very generous with his time and promptly answered all my questions. —Silvia Casabianca, PhD, author of Heartminded: Conscious Evolution from Fear to Solidarity (developmental edit)